gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 to obtain the correct value.

 #### Some Key Points Regarding the Integration-based numerical method
+These points are listed according to the [reference implementation](https://github.com/gazebosim/gz-sim/blob/gz-sim8/src/MeshInertiaCalculator.cc) in `gz-sim`

  * Water-tight triangle meshes are required for the Mesh Inertia Calculator.